SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

   using local trusted physicians, &hellip; basically using all sorts of outreach to communities that are sometimes justifiably suspicious of the US medical establishment.
   We're doing all that, but&hellip;
-- Now we're down to hard-core right-wing vaccine resistance, verging on outright refusal and deeply irrational rage.
+- Now we're down to hard-core right-wing vaccine resistance: on outright irrational rage-filled _refusal._

 So of all those potential things, is the last one really a driver?
 Our state-level regression analysis in April said yes.
-We could do that again, but I was very gratified to find that Charles Gaba at _ACA Signups_ (odd name for a blog!) had done this <sup id="fn8a">[[8]](#fn8)</sup>, and at the county level to boot!
+We could do that again, but I was very gratified to find that [Charles Gaba at _ACA Signups_](https://acasignups.net) (odd name for a blog!) had done this <sup id="fn8a">[[8]](#fn8)</sup>, and at the county level to boot!
 (All 3100+ counties in the US, which is&hellip; _special_.)